tensorpack/benchmarks/ResNet-Horovod/README.md

    It will then have much worse scaling efficiency.
 4. You can pass `--no-zmq-ops` to both scripts, to use Python for communication instead of the faster zmq_ops.
+5. If you're using slurm in a cluster, checkout an example [sbatch script](slurm.script).

 ## Performance Benchmark:
 ```bash